Generic name: cysteamine [ sis-TEE-a-meen ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Cystagon (cysteamine)?
+What should I avoid while taking Cystagon?

-Cystagon (cysteamine) side effects
+Cystagon side effects

 unusual bruising or streaks on the skin;

-severe headache, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes;
+increased pressure inside the skull--severe headaches, ringing in your ears, dizziness, vision problems, pain behind your eyes; or

-bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+stomach problems--pain, nausea, vomiting, loss of appetite, coughing up blood or vomit that looks like coffee grounds.

-Common side effects may include:
+Common side effects of Cystagon may include:

-stomach pain, vomiting, loss of appetite, diarrhea;
+stomach pain, nausea, vomiting, loss of appetite, diarrhea;

 unusual breath odor or skin odor;